ducarme/springable/README.md

 * The `save_dir` argument is simply the name of the folder under which the simulation results will be saved.
 It should not exist yet; it will be created automatically when we run the script.
 It is an optional argument, if not specified, a folder will be created automatically in the working directory to store the result files.

 Finally, we run the Python script.
-This can be done by simply executing
+This can be done in the terminal by simply executing

     python my_first_spring_simulation.py

-in the terminal.
+>[!TIP]

-Many settings can be tuned before running a simulation.
+> Many settings can be tuned before running a simulation.
 See paragraph [Configuring simulation settings](#configuring-simulation-settings) for more details.

 ### Creating a CSV file describing the spring model